pluralsight/guides/draft/microsoft-net/building-a-wpf-media-player-using-naudio/article.md

 }
 ```

-We can now add files to our playlist.
+##### Saving and Loading The Playlist
 To even add more to playlist functionality we must be able to save and load our playlists.
 Let's choose ".playlist" for our file extension.

 To save a playlist:
 ```cs